Vevor Heat Press Troubleshooting [Detailed Tips Included]

 Vevor Heat Press Sublimation Settings (Adjusted for Temperature Offset)

-Since Vevor presses run cooler than displayed, you need to set the temperature higher than what sublimation guides typically recommend.
-The table below accounts for the typical 15-20°F offset.
-Always verify with an infrared thermometer for your specific machine.
+If your press reads higher than the actual platen temperature, you need to set the display higher than what sublimation guides typically recommend.
+The table below accounts for a typical 15-20°F offset, but confirm your own offset first with an infrared thermometer before changing your settings.

 My tip: Always pre-press your substrate for 3-5 seconds to remove moisture before placing the transfer.
 On a Vevor, this step is even more important because the temperature variance can cause incomplete transfers if any moisture is present.